 1. Maurice Ravel

-Impressionism was a movement in the late 19th and early 20th Centuries, which focused upon colour and mood.
+Impressionism was a movement in the late 19th and early 20th Centuries which focused on color and mood.

 Its two most prominent exponents were the French composers Claude Debussy and Maurice Ravel, although both men actually rejected the term.

 Ravel studied at the Paris Conservatoire, where his forward-thinking approach shocked the more conservative establishment.

 In a break with the “Common Practice” harmonic system that had been in place since the Baroque era, he utilized modes such as the whole tone scale to create a distinctive, more static tonality.